Skip to content

 Kitchissippi United Church steps up to find housing for asylum seekers

-Posted on October 3, 2025 by Ottawa Churches Chronicle
+Posted on October 3, 2025 by Christopher Adam

 With Immigration, Refugees and Citizenship Canada no longer providing funding to house 130 asylum seekers in Ottawa hotels, people of faith in the nation’s capital have stepped up to assist newcomers facing homelessness.
 Volunteers and clergy from Kitchissippi United Church, including Council Chair Denise Bonomo and Reverend Daniel Addai Fobi, have helped 20 asylum seekers…